SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 ## Summary

-At this point you have everything configured for a connection to a real remote system, and configured in such a way that is manageable (in a configuration profile) and secure (no credentials checked into source control).
+At this point you have everything configured for a connection to a real remote system, and configured in such a way that is:

+* manageable (in a configuration profile)
+* abstract (independent of the service and other configuration)
+* secure (no credentials checked into source control)

 ## Further reading